sprintertech/qa-utils/README.md

 # QA Utils

-This project contains scripts capable to execute E2E flows on Sygma testnet and mainnet environments, Sprinter API calls with execution and Cypress API tests for Sprinter, specifically testing the GET request functionality in the sprinter_GET_testnet.cy.ts file.
+This project contains scripts capable to execute E2E flows on Sygma testnet and mainnet environments, Sprinter API calls with execution and Cypress API tests for Sprinter - mainly for regression testing.

 ### Project Structure